SocialInteractionGAN: Multi-person Interaction Sequence Generation

-Second, just as recent works in trajectory prediction exploit path information from surrounding persons to predict pedestrian trajectories that avoid collisions~\cite{alahi2016social,gupta2018social,lee2017desire}, one can think of interaction generation as the prediction of trajectories in a discrete action space where people constantly adapt their behaviour to other persons' reactions.
-Because the action space is discrete, action generation is yet better modelled as sampling from a categorical distribution, which requires substantial changes from the previous works.
+As recent works in trajectory prediction exploit path information from surrounding persons to predict pedestrian trajectories that avoid collisions~\cite{alahi2016social,gupta2018social,lee2017desire}, one can think of interaction generation as the prediction of trajectories in a discrete action space where people constantly adapt their behaviour to other persons' reactions.
+Because the action space is discrete, action generation is yet better modelled by sampling from a categorical distribution, which requires substantial changes from the previous works.
 Moreover, and very differently from trajectories that are sequences of smoothly-changing continuous positions, discrete sequences of social actions cannot be considered as smooth.
 Accounting for other persons' behavior in social interactions therefore requires constant re-evaluations, because one must consider the recent actions performed by all the individuals within the same social interaction.
-On the bright side, it should be possible to exploit the relative steadiness of action sequences: for a sampling rate of 25 fps, an action will typically extend for several tens of time steps.
+On the other hand, it should be possible to exploit the relative steadiness of action sequences: for a sampling rate of 25 fps, an action will typically extend for several tens of time steps.
 This fine grained resolution allows to deal with actions of different duration.

-Last, we face the challenge of properly evaluating the generated sequences of multi-person interactions.
+Last, this research faces a new challenge regarding the proper evaluation of the generated sequences of multi-person interactions.
 The Inception Score (IS) and the Fréchet Inception Distance (FID), two metrics commonly associated with adversarial generation, are primarily intended to assess image quality~\cite{salimans2016improved,heusel2017gans}.
 IS consists of two entropy calculations based on how generated images span over object classes, and it is relatively straightforward to adapt it to action sequences.
 FID, on the other hand, requires the use of a third party model usually trained on an independent image classification task.
 The absence of such an off-the-shelf inception model for discrete sequential data thus requires to devise a new independent task and to train the associated model that will serve to compute FID.